nawrotlab/larvaworld/README.md

     Run analysis on the existing sample empirical data (3 dishes of freely exploring larvae).
     This line builds an enriched dataset for every raw dish and analyses it.

+        `python process.py TestGroup init build -each`
-        `python analysis.py sample init build enrich anal -all`
+        `python process.py TestGroup enrich anal -nam dish_0 dish_1 dish_2`

-    Check the new enriched datasets created in `flyworld/data/sample/groups` and the respective plots for each one.
+    Check the new datasets created in `larvaworld/data/TestGroup/processed` and the respective plots for each one.

     Visualize one of the dishes (dish 1) you have created by generating a video.

-        `python analysis.py sample vis -vid -idx 1`
+        `python process.py TestGroup vis -vid -nam dish_1

 2. Simulation